-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended June 30, 2019, all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were complied with, except the following reports were not filed on a timely basis: (1) Statements of Changes in Beneficial Ownership on Form 4 reporting grants of stock options made on April 1, 2019 to purchase 50,000 shares of our common stock made to each of Robert B. Kay, Glenn Chang, General James T. Hill, John D. McKey, Jr., Philip K Russell, M.D., Arthur Y. Elliott, Ph.D., Seymour Flug and Thomas F. Isett 3rd, which were filed on May 31, 2019, and (2) Statements of Changes in Beneficial Ownership on Form 4 filed on May 13, 2019 by each of Robert B. Kay, Glenn Chang, General James T. Hill, John D. McKey, Jr., Philip K Russell, M.D., Seymour Flug and Thomas F. Isett 3rd, which were filed on May 31, 2019, and (2) Statements of Changes in Beneficial Ownership on Form 4 filed on May 13, 2019 by each of Robert L. Erwin, James P. Mullaney and Terence Ryan, Ph.D., reporting grants of stock options under the Company's 2018 Omnibus Equity Incentive Plan made to each such person on February 20, 2019 in exchange for options granted to such parties pursuant to the Company's stockholders on December 18, 2018.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended June 30, 2019, all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were complied with, except the following reports were not filed on a timely basis: (1) Statements of Changes in Beneficial Ownership on Form 4 reporting grants of stock options made on April 1, 2019 to purchase 50,000 shares of our common stock made to each of Robert B. Kay, Glenn Chang, General James T. Hill, John D. McKey, Jr., Philip K Russell, M.D., Arthur Y. Elliott, Ph.D., Seymour Flug and Thomas F. Isett 3rd, which were filed on May 31, 2019, and (2) Statements of Changes in Beneficial Ownership on Form 4 filed on May 13, 2019 by each of Robert B. Kay, Glenn Chang, General James T. Hill, John D. McKey, Jr., Philip K Russell, M.D., Seymour Flug, Robert L. Erwin, James P. Mullaney and Terence Ryan, Ph.D., and a Statement of Changes in Beneficial Ownership on Form 4 filed on May 31, 2019 by Arthur Y. Elliott, Ph.D., reporting grants of stock options under the Company's 2018 Omnibus Equity Incentive Plan made to each such person on February 20, 2019 in exchange for options granted to such parties pursuant to the Company's 2008 Omnibus Equity Incentive Plan, pursuant to a one time stock option exchange program approved by the Company's stockholders on December 18, 2018.